If you’re looking for things to do in San Francisco and want to visit all of the iconic spots, then here is a San Francisco bucket list guide.

 There are so many ways to incorporate an Alcatraz visit into your trip, such as the Half-Day Golden Gate Catamaran Cruise & Alcatraz Visit or an Alcatraz Ticket + Walking Craft Beer Tour.

-Either way, it’s one of the best things to do in San Francisco!
+Either way, it’s one of the bucket list of best things to do in San Francisco!

 Fisherman’s Wharf is San Francisco’s most famous waterfront community.